simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 ## Creating additional chat profiles

-SimpleX Chat allows you to create as many chat profiles as you like.
-As with the first profile, they are only stored locally on your device.
+SimpleX Chat allows for creating as many chat profiles as you like.
+As with the first chat profile, they are only stored locally on your device.

 <img src="../../blog/images/20230204-profiles2.png" width="288">